 In order to accomplish a goal or resolution, you need a plan.
-One of our favorite ways to set a goal is with SMART goals.
+One of our favorite ways to set goals is with SMART goals.

-Now, let’s walk through a few example goals to improve your spine health, specifically losing weight, quitting smoking, or eating a well-rounded diet.
+Now, let’s walk through a few example SMART goals to improve your spine health, specifically losing weight, quitting smoking, and eating a well-rounded diet.

 Below is an example of a SMART goal to lose weight:

 - Specific: I want to lose 20 pounds.

 - Attainable: I want to lose 1 pound per week.

 - Relevant: I want to lose weight to improve my spine health.